'It was important that the team was patient' - Bengaluru's Marco Pezzaiuoli hails his team's resilience against Nepal Army | Goal.com

 What Pezzaiuoli said

 "It was very important that the team was patient.
 At half-time we played 0-0, we had some chances in the first half but we developed in the second half.
 The players showed a little bit of what we trained with and without the ball.
-A 100 percent quality was missing with the last pass but I think it's not the players' fault because we didn't have many training sessions as a team in these four weeks.
+A 100 per cent quality was missing with the last pass.
+But I think it's not the players' fault, we didn't have many training sessions as a team in these four weeks.
 We stayed more in quarantine (than in training)," expressed the German.

 How did the youngsters fare?